 If a heart attack is suspected, you should be admitted to hospital immediately.
 You will usually be admitted to an acute cardiac care unit (ACCU), or directly to the cardiac catheterisation unit, to confirm the diagnosis and begin treatment.

 An electrocardiogram (ECG) is an important test in suspected heart attacks.
-It should be carried out within 10 minutes of being admitted to hospital.
+It should be done within 10 minutes of being admitted to hospital.

 An ECG measures the electrical activity of your heart.
 Every time your heart beats, it produces tiny electrical impulses.
 An ECG machine records these signals onto paper, allowing your doctor to see how well your heart is functioning.

-An ECG is painless and takes about five minutes to perform.
-During the test, electrodes (flat metal discs) are attached to your arms, legs and chest.
+An ECG is painless and takes about 5 minutes to do.
+During the test, flat metal discs (electrodes) are attached to your arms, legs and chest.
 Wires from the electrodes are connected to the ECG machine, which records the electrical impulses.

 An ECG is important because: